ezeslucky/aithor-docs/README.md

 ### 📝 Contribution Workflow

 1. Fork this repository to your own GitHub account.
-2. Create a new branch based on the `main` branch.
+2. Create a new branch based on the `aithor` branch.
 3. Start the local development server following the steps above to preview your changes live.
 4. Make your edits or write new content in the appropriate file under the content/ directory.
 5. Submit a Pull Request (PR) after verifying your changes: